 OMPs or ophthalmic medical practitioners:

 These are specialist who undertakes NHS eye tests.
 Such as optometrists, they check eyes, test abnormalities and suggest fit corrective lenses.
 These experts are registered with the general medical council.

-They are usually works with ophthalmologists in health care centers in the group.
-They are relate with eye issues to eye movements and unable to work together with the problematic eyes.
+They are usually working with ophthalmologists in health care centers in the group.
+They are related to eye issues to eye movements and unable to work together with the problematic eyes.